GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

   - An `m5.xlarge` EKS cluster with 3 nodes at the minimum or `n2-standard-4` GKE cluster with 3 nodes.
 We advice contacting Gluu regarding production setups.

-- [Install couchbase kubernetes](https://www.couchbase.com/downloads) and place the tar.gz file inside the same directory as the `pygluu-kubernetes.pyz`.
+- [Install couchbase Operator](https://www.couchbase.com/downloads) version `2.0.3` and place the tar.gz file inside the same directory as the `pygluu-kubernetes.pyz`.

 - A modified `couchbase/couchbase-cluster.yaml` will be generated but in production it is likely that this file will be modified.
   * To override the `couchbase-cluster.yaml` place the file inside `/couchbase` folder after running `./pygluu-kubernetes.pyz`.
 More information on the properties [couchbase-cluster.yaml](https://docs.couchbase.com/operator/1.2/couchbase-cluster-config.html).